-· Remote control has been activated
+Remote control has been activated

-During remote control via analog interface, only pin REM-SB determines the states of the DC terminal, according to the level definitions in 3.6.4.5.
+During remote control via analog interface, only pin REM-SB determines the states of the DC input, according to the level definitions in 3.5.4.3.
 The logical function and the default levels can be inverted by a parameter in the setup menu of the device.
-See 3.5.3.1.
+See 3.4.3.1.

 If the pin is unconnected or the connected contact is open, the pin will be HIGH.
-With setting "Analog interface" -> "REM-SB level" being set to "Normal", it requests to switch the DC terminal on.
-So when activating remote control, the DC terminal will instantly switch on.
+With setting "Analog interface" -> "REM-SB level" being set to "Normal", it requests to switch the DC input on.
+So when activating remote control, the DC input will instantly switch on.